MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

-- Opean your tirmenal and write `dirb`
+- Open your terminal and write `dirb`